aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `security_group_id` - (Optional, Deprecated) The security group id for worker node.
 Field `security_group_id` has been deprecated from provider version 1.145.0.
 New field `security_group_ids` instead.
 * `platform` - (Optional, Deprecated from 1.145.0) The platform.
 One of `AliyunLinux`, `Windows`, `CentOS`, `WindowsCore`.
 If you select `Windows` or `WindowsCore`, the `passord` is required.
 Field `platform` has been deprecated from provider version 1.145.0.
 New field `image_type` instead.
 * `image_id` - (Optional) Custom Image support.
 Must based on CentOS7 or AliyunLinux2.
-* `node_name_mode` - (Optional) Each node name consists of a prefix, an IP substring, and a suffix, the input format is `customized,<prefix>,IPSubStringLen,<suffix>`.
-For example "customized,aliyun.com-,5,-test", if the node IP address is 192.168.59.176, the prefix is aliyun.com-, IP substring length is 5, and the suffix is -test, the node name will be aliyun.com-59176-test.
+* `node_name_mode` - (Optional) Each node name consists of a prefix, its private network IP, and a suffix, the input format is `customized,<prefix>,ip,<suffix>`.
+For example "customized,aliyun.com-,ip,-test", if the node private network IP address is 192.168.59.176, the prefix is aliyun.com-,and the suffix is -test, the node name will be aliyun.com-192.168.59.176-test.
 * `user_data` - (Optional) Windows instances support batch and PowerShell scripts.
 If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.
 * `tags` - (Optional) A Map of tags to assign to the resource.
 It will be applied for ECS instances finally.
 Detailed below.
 * `labels` - (Optional) A List of Kubernetes labels to assign to the nodes .
 Only labels that are applied with the ACK API are managed by this argument.
 Detailed below.
 More information in [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 See [`labels`](#labels) below.